matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

-The [appservice /transactions API](https://matrix.org/docs/spec/application_service/r0.1.2#put-matrix-app-v1-transactions-txnid) currently supports pushing PDU events (regular message and state events) however it doesn't provison for EDU events (typing, presence and more).
+The [appservice /transactions API](https://matrix.org/docs/spec/application_service/r0.1.2#put-matrix-app-v1-transactions-txnid) currently supports pushing PDU events (regular message and state events) however it doesn't provison for EDU events (typing, presence and receipts).
 This means that bridges cannot react to Matrix users who send any typing or presence information in a room the service is part of.

 There is an interest amongst the community to have equal bridging on both sides of a bridge, so that